cosmosgame/save-the-world/content/_index.md

 # Welcome!

-Thank you so much visiting this web site!
+Thank you so much for visiting this web site!
 I am deeply grateful that you did!
 Your support and feedback is precious to me -- it will help me create something of value.
 I won't get there without you.
 Seriously.

 I want a plan to save the world.
 A plan that might actually work.
 It is my deepest desire.
 When I tell people this they tend to recoil back -- whoah! way too big!
 Is this you reaction too?
 Maybe take a minute and get curious about that reaction.
 Why don't we have a plan to save the world?
 Doesn't the world need saving?
 Yes, of course it does.
 Why not spend some time thinking about this?
 Why isn't this conversation more common?

 For thirty years I have watched global warming.
 Back in the 90's environmentalists like myself knew a disaster was coming.
 The science was clear.
 And I did nothing.
-Each decade the scientific reports kept on coming back consistently reporting that it was even worse than we feared.
+Each decade the climate scientists kept on coming back to report that it was even worse than we feared.
 And I did nothing.
-The scientific reports were so bad I could not make myself read them.
+The reports were so bad I could not make myself read them.
 It hurt too much.
 If you read them carefully, you could hear the scientists screaming in anguish.
 And I did nothing.

 No longer.